katehu/katehu.github.io/index.md

 ![Profile Picture](profile.png){:width="250"}

  **Kate Hu** is an Assistant Professor from the Department of Statistics at the Ohio State Universitya.
 Her research interests  include

- *Causal inference with time series, spatial, and continuous exposure data *Leveraging auxiliary information to address unmeasured or mismeasured confounding *Enhancing inference precision in semiparametric models through auxiliary information *Designing cost-effective studies with auxiliary information *Reducing statistical bias in data collection using auxiliary information *Developing a Z-estimation system to expediate asymptotic analysis for  estimators with a square root N convergence *Precision agriculture, with emphasis on experimental and sampling designs *Epidemiology, particularly environmental epidemiology, cardivascular diseases, case-cohort, and case-control studies
+ * Causal inference with time series, spatial, and continuous exposure data
+ * Leveraging auxiliary information to address unmeasured or mismeasured confounding
+ * Enhancing inference precision in semiparametric models through auxiliary information
+ * Designing cost-effective studies with auxiliary information
+ * Reducing statistical bias in data collection using auxiliary information
+ * Developing a Z-estimation system to expediate asymptotic analysis for  estimators with a square root N convergence
+ * Precision agriculture, with emphasis on experimental and sampling designs
+ * Epidemiology, particularly cardivascular diseases, case-cohort, case-control studies, and environmental epidemiology

 Dr. Kate Hu was a National Research Service Award postdoctoral fellow at Harvard University.
 Before returning to academia  Dr. Kate Hu was the Head of Data Science at [Aclima](https://air.health/) Inc., where she drives the company’s data science R&D to deliver hyper-local air pollution and greenhouse gas emission maps, by dispatching a fleet of vehicles equipped with environmental sensors.
 This environmental “big data” fills a  gap in what policymakers and activists rely on to bring environmental justice to underserved communities.
 During her time as the Head of Data Science, the company was honored #1 in [the 10 most innovative companies in data science by Fast Company in 2021](https://www.fastcompany.com/90600170/data-science-most-innovative-companies-2021).